 Through the Humber School for Writers and the Toronto Public Library Writer in Residence program, Jennilee Austria has been graciously mentored by Wayson Choy, Karen Connelly, Kim Echlin, and Richard Scarsbrook.
 She is a co-founding member of Pluma, a collective of Filipino-Canadian writers, and is a member of the Filipino-Canadian Writers and Journalists Network.
-With the support of the Ontario Arts Council, Jennilee writes Young Adult fiction and children’s literature.
+With the support of the Ontario Arts Council, Jennilee writes Young Adult fiction, children’s literature, and literary fiction.

 In 2018, she edited Eric Tigley’s Hoy!
 A Philippine Islands Activity Book — the first Canadian children’s activity book featuring Philippine culture and history.

 An excerpt from her upcoming novel won an emerging author’s award from the Ontario Book Publishers Organization in 2017, and an upcoming short story is set to be published by Guernica Editions— coming soon!

 The Ontario Book Publishers Organization: